CodebreakingAtCal/codebreaking-at-cal-website/docs/Project/Project Spec/Overview.md

 # Final Project

 Codebreaking aims to introduce students to cryptography and cryptanalysis.
-Now it is time to apply the cyrptographic content of this course to a final project!
+Now it is time to apply the cryptography content of this course to a final project!

 # Set Up